 Chrome DevTools Lighthouse

 Lighthouse is built into every Chrome browser.
 Right-click, Inspect, Lighthouse tab, run.
-But most developers only look at the Performance score and move on.
+Most developers only look at the Performance score and move on.

 Beyond the Score

-The individual audit items are where the value lives.
-When we run Lighthouse on a client's site, we're looking at:
+The individual audit items carry the real value.
+When running Lighthouse on a client's site, check these areas:

 • Unused JavaScript: On Next.js sites, this often reveals third-party scripts (analytics, chat widgets, marketing pixels) that should be lazy-loaded.

-• Image optimization opportunities: Lighthouse will tell you exactly how many KB you'd save by switching to WebP/AVIF or properly sizing images.
+• Image optimization opportunities: Lighthouse estimates exactly how many KB you'd save by switching to WebP or AVIF, or by properly sizing images.

-• SEO audit: Checks for meta tags, crawlability, structured data presence.
+• SEO audit: Checks for meta tags, crawlability, and structured data presence.

 npx lighthouse https://socialanimal.dev --output=json --output-path=./report.json

-Running Lighthouse from the command line eliminates browser extension interference that can skew results.
-We run CLI audits in our CI pipeline before every deployment.
+Running Lighthouse from the command line avoids browser extension interference that can skew results.
+We run CLI audits in CI before every deployment.

 What Lighthouse Costs